ibm-cloud-docs/openpages/iam.md

 # Managing IAM access for {{site.data.keyword.openpages_short}}
 {: #iam-openpages}

 Access to {{site.data.keyword.openpages_short}} service instances for users in your account is controlled by {{site.data.keyword.cloud}} Identity and Access Management (IAM).
+Further access controls are managed within {{site.data.keyword.openpages_short}}.
+{: shortdesc}

 Every user that accesses the {{site.data.keyword.openpages_short}} service in your account must be assigned an access policy with an IAM role.
 Review the following roles, actions, and more to help determine the best way to assign access to {{site.data.keyword.openpages_short}}.
-{: shortdesc}

 The access policy that you assign users in your account determines what actions a user can perform within the context of the service or specific instance that you select.
-The allowable actions are customized and defined by the {{site.data.keyword.openpages_short}} as operations that are allowed to be performed on the service.
+The allowable actions are customized and defined by {{site.data.keyword.openpages_short}} as operations that are allowed to be performed on the service.
 Each action is mapped to an IAM platform or service role that you can assign to a user.

 If a specific role and its actions don't fit the use case that you're looking to address, you can [create a custom role](/docs/account?topic=account-custom-roles#custom-access-roles) and pick the actions to include.
 {: tip}